MicrosoftDocs/win32/desktop-src/search/troubleshooting-language-resources.md

 ---
-Description: 'This topic provides best practices and suggestions for validating and troubleshooting your IWordBreaker and IStemmer implementations.' ms.assetid: 'b0e199b9-8d81-4445-92f7-de9b8a00a9cb'
+Description: This topic provides best practices and suggestions for validating and troubleshooting your IWordBreaker and IStemmer implementations. ms.assetid: b0e199b9-8d81-4445-92f7-de9b8a00a9cb
-title: Troubleshooting Language Resources and Best Practices
+title: Troubleshooting Language Resources and Best Practices ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Troubleshooting Language Resources and Best Practices

-This topic provides best practices and suggestions for validating and troubleshooting your [**IWordBreaker**](-search-iwordbreaker.md) and [**IStemmer**](-search-istemmer.md) implementations.
+This topic provides best practices and suggestions for validating and troubleshooting your [**IWordBreaker**](/windows/win32/Indexsrv/nn-indexsrv-iwordbreaker?branch=master) and [**IStemmer**](/windows/win32/Indexsrv/nn-indexsrv-istemmer?branch=master) implementations.

 This topic is organized as follows: